 Assume in addition that

-We want to address the question of whether or not this conditions are sufficient to conclude orbital equivalence between $(\phi_t^1,M_1)$ and $(\phi_t^2,M_2)$.
-Observe that, by \emph{suspending} the homeomorphism $h$, we obtain an orbital equivalence $H_0:(\phi_t^1,M_1\backslash\Gamma_1)\to(\phi_t^2,M_2\backslash\Gamma_2)$ in the complement of finite sets of periodic orbits, what is also called an \emph{almost orbital equivalence}.
-In addition, the previous assumptions on the combinatorial parameters associated with the embeddings on the boundary imply that $M_1$ is homeomorphic to $M_2$.
-However, we remark the following: \begin{rem} \ \begin{enumerate} \item The homeomorphism $H_0:M_1\backslash\Gamma_1\to M_2\backslash\Gamma_2$ rarely extends onto a global homeomorphism $M_1\to M_2$ (cf. section \ref{subsection_psudo-Anosov-homeos}). \item In general, there is no continuous and bounded function $\tau:M_1\backslash\Gamma_1\to\R$ such that the map $\tilde{H}_0(x)\coloneqq\phi^1(\tau(x),x)$ extends onto a global homeomorphism $M_1\to M_2$ (see e.g. \cite{shannon_thesis}, page 80). \end{enumerate} \end{rem}
+We want to address the question of whether or not these conditions are sufficient to conclude orbital equivalence between $(\phi^1,M_1)$ and $(\phi^2,M_2)$.
+Observe that, by \emph{suspending} the homeomorphism $h$, we obtain an orbital equivalence $H_0:(\phi^1,M_1\backslash\Gamma_1)\to(\phi^2,M_2\backslash\Gamma_2)$ in the complement of finite sets of periodic orbits, what is also called an \emph{almost orbital equivalence}.
+In addition, the previous assumptions on the combinatorial parameters associated with the embedding on the boundary imply that $M_1$ is homeomorphic to $M_2$.
+However, we remark the following:

+\begin{rem} \ The homeomorphism $H_0:M_1\backslash\Gamma_1\to M_2\backslash\Gamma_2$ rarely extends onto a global homeomorphism $M_1\to M_2$.
+If this happens, observe that then the map $h:\mathring{\Sigma}_1\to\mathring{\Sigma}_2$ conjugating the two (pseudo-Anosov) first return maps must extend to the boundary of the surfaces.
+The latter rarely happens, as we explained in Section \ref{section_pseudo-Anosov_non-closed_surfaces}. \end{rem}

-Despite of the previous remark, under the assumption that the flows are topological Anosov or expansive the conditions stated above are enough to guarantee orbital equivalence, according to theorem \ref{thmA-statement} below.
-We state this property in the form that will be used along this work.
+Despite the previous remark, under the assumption that the flows are topologically Anosov or expansive, the conditions stated above are enough to guarantee orbital equivalence, according to Theorem \ref{thmA-statement} below.
+We state this property in the form that is used along this work.